pypa/distlib/docs/reference.rst

       The metadata for the distribution.
 This is a :class:`distlib.metadata.Metadata` instance.

+   .. attribute:: download_url

+      The download URL for the distribution.

+   .. attribute:: locator

+      The locator for an instance which has been retrieved through a locator.
+      This is ``None`` for an installed distribution.

+.. class:: InstalledDistribution(Distribution)

+   A class representing an installed distribution.
+This class is not instantiated directly, except by packaging tools.
+Instances of it are returned from querying a :class:`DistributionPath`.

+   Properties:

    .. attribute:: requested

       Whether the distribution was installed by user request (if not, it may have been installed as a dependency of some other distribution).

-   .. attribute:: registry
+   .. attribute:: exports

-      The distribution's registry, as described in :ref:`dist-registry`.
+      The distribution's exports, as described in :ref:`dist-exports`.
 This is a cached property.

    Methods: